isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut_v2.rst

 		  a.avg_percent_tumor_cells,
 		  b.hpv_status

+If you're really paying attention, you might notice that the first query returned 836 participant barcodes from the Biospecimen_data table, but the second one returned only 835 participant and sample barcodes.
+In a few cases, the Biospecimen_data table contains information about samples that have no associated information in the Clinical_data table, and the "JOIN" operation is by default an *INNER* JOIN which returns only the intersection of the two tables being joined.

 Another way to work with multiple tables is by using subqueries.
-Here we are going to create a cohort of Patient Barcodes, filtering by study and HPV status, and use that sub-table to filter down the biospecimen table, finally computing an average of percent tumor cells.
+In the example below, we have an *inner* query (the middle seven lines set off by blank space) which creates a "cohort" on the fly, filtering by study and HPV status from the Clinical_data table.
+We then use that sub-table to filter the Biospecimen_data table, where we compute the average of the percent tumor cells, also counting how many rows went into each average, grouped according to SampleType, and then finally we sort by n.

 .. code-block:: sql

 	SELECT
 	  Study,
 	  SampleType,
-      AVG(avg_percent_tumor_cells),
+	  AVG(avg_percent_tumor_cells) AS avgPctTumor,
+	  COUNT(*) AS n
 	FROM
 	  [isb-cgc:tcga_201607_beta.Biospecimen_data]
 	WHERE
 	  ParticipantBarcode IN (

 	  SELECT
 	    ParticipantBarcode
 	  FROM
 	    [isb-cgc:tcga_201607_beta.Clinical_data]
 	  WHERE
 	    hpv_status = 'Positive'
-        AND Study IN ('CESC',
+	    AND Study IN ('CESC', 'HNSC')

-          'HNSC') )
+          )
 	GROUP BY
 	  Study,
 	  SampleType
+	ORDER BY
+	  n DESC

 Computing Statistics